AdrianSkar/markdown/fcc_guide.md

 ·  Run code at [repl.it](https://repl.it/@AdrianSkar/Basic-JS-Switch-statements).

 ### Code explanation
-Since you already have a variable defined at the beginning of the functino
+Since you already have a variable defined at the beginning of the function named `answer` and it's defined as the last return statement, you can assign new values to it for each case and will return the expected value .

 ### Sources